centau/ecr/docs/api/Registry.md

 ### orphan()

-Returns if the given entity is considered a orphan
+Returns a boolean telling if the given entity is a orphan

 - ### Type